 She had a good career with lots of blockbuster movies under her belt including The Blues Brothers (1980), Hannah and Her Sisters (1986), The ‘Burbs (1989), Soapdish (1991), Women (2008), Maps to the Stars (2010), Star Wars: The Force Awakens (2015), and Star Wars: The Last Jedi (2017).
 The latter was released posthumously.

 She worked as a script doctor on other writers’ screenplays.
 Some of the most notable include Hook (1991); the smash hit 1992 movie, Sister Act which featured Whoopi Goldberg, plus, most of the Star Wars series.

-Weight Loss And Cause Of Death
+The Cause Of Her Death

 Carrie Fisher recently revealed that she has always struggled with weight and admits that her love for the soda brand “Coca-Cola” might be attributed to the continuous weight gain.
 She, however, was told to lose weight to fit properly into her role in the 1977 Star Wars movie (later retitled Star Wars: Episode IV – A New Hope, which was the first of the franchise), even though she was 19 years of age at the time.
 On her reprisal role for the 2015 Star Wars comeback, Carrie at age 60 was told to lose weight also for the role, which she did.

 Soon after the completion of the movie, she had a heart attack on a commercial flight from London en-route Los Angeles.
 A passenger seated by her noticed she wasn’t breathing anymore and quickly performed C.P.R on her.
 After the plane landed, she was rushed to the in intensive care at UCLA Medical Center, unfortunately, Carrie lost the battle four days later.
 She died on December 27, 2016.